Race to Build – An Olympic Inspired STEM Relay Race

-With the Olympics coming this summer we want to bring some of that Olympic spirit to the kids.
+Looking for some Olympic inspiration?
+Try this Olympic Inspired STEM Relay Race!
+When the Olympics came the summer of 2016 we wanted to bring some of that Olympic spirit to the kids.
 We decided to make up an Olympic Inspired STEAM Activity to get the kids active and excited about the Olympics.
+The kids had so much fun!

 Race to Build: an Olympic Inspired STEAM Activity is a building and construction race that the kids will love.